 Suddenly from behind me, a door opened and a very old lady darted out of a door on the ground floor.
 She carried a brush and a pail of water in her hands.
 She entered the gabinetto.
 There was a sound of brushing and sluicing and scrubbing, and then, after a few moments, the door flung open again, revealing the old lady, happy and smiling.

 This episode, brief as it was, reminded me of one of a pair of lovers in a Tyrolean chiming clock.
 The pair of lovers who come out on the hour and on the half hour; one from a little cabin on the left; one from a little cabin on the right.
-They came out at the chiming clock’s call and met in front of a tiny little Tyrolean castle; bent briefly; kissed even more briefly and then turned to resume their places in their little huts to wait for the next half hour.
+They come out at the chiming clock’s call and meet in front of a tiny little Tyrolean castle; bend briefly; kiss each other even more briefly and then turn to resume their places in their little huts to wait for the next half hour.

 “Thank you!”
 I muttered, feeling my face darkening with embarrassment… “Thank you”.